How Internet Monitor works - Amazon CloudWatch

 Note that because Internet Monitor creates measurements based on your AWS resources, Internet Monitor only creates events that are specific to your application traffic.
 Global internet issues in general are not reported.
 In addition, when the service location is an AWS Region, the measurements and events emitted are designed to represent connectivity at a Regional level and don’t accurately represent connectivity between an end user location and an Availability Zone.

-How AWS measures connectivity issues
+How AWS measures connectivity issues and calculates measurements

 For every AWS Region, we know which portions of the internet communicate with the Region and do the following: